Urobotos/Sandworm/README.md

 <br>

 ### 📡 Proximity Inductive Probe SN-04 PNP and Initial Z Homing:
-This section briefly explains how Z-homing works on the Sandworm printer, as it slightly differs from typical setups due to the use of a proximity sensor that directly detects (from below) the metal nozzle.
+This section briefly explains how Z-homing works on the Sandworm printer, as it slightly differs from typical setups due to the use of a bed-mounted proximity sensor that directly detects (from below) the metal nozzle.

 **In default on Sandworm:** <br>
-- Z-homing is automated on the printer by `Temp_Homing` macro. <br>
+- Z-homing is automated on the printer by `G28.1 rename` macro. <br>
 - You don’t need to manually clean the nozzle or worry about filament residue.
 But if necessary, you can use the built-in brush on the bed to clean the nozzle, using the `Nozzle_Clean` macro.
 - **Just slice and print** — the printer, combined with Proximity and BL-Touch probes, handles everything behind the scenes, such as:
     - Check if the nozzle is preheated for the proximity Z-homing.